Huangfu Shang: Life

 Li Han was frustrated that his plan had failed, even more so as Shang remained in an influential position.
 Additionally, his elder brother, Huangfu Zhong was also serving as the Inspector of Qin province at the time.
 Li Han plotted with Sima Yong to get rid of the Huangfu brothers, but Zhong saw through their plans and raised an army against Li Han.
 Sima Ai ordered Zhong to disperse his army and summoned Li Han to Luoyang to serve as the Intendant of Henan.
 Zhong refused and Li Han complied, but he, along with Palace Attendant, Feng Sun (馮蓀) and Prefect of the Palace Writers, Bian Cui (卞粹), received a secret order from Yong to assassinate Ai.
 However, Shang was aware that Li Han had been involved in the conspiracy against Sima Jiong and soon uncovered the assassination plot.
 He informed Ai about the plot, and the conspirators were all executed.

 With Li Han dead, Sima Yong allied with the Prince of Chengdu, Sima Ying and declared war on Sima Ai.
-In a joint petition condemning Sima Ai, Huangfu Shang and the consort kin, Yang Xuanzhi were specifically named to be put to death.
+In a joint petition condemning Sima Ai, Huangfu Shang and the consort kin Yang Xuanzhi (father of Yang Xianrong) were specifically named to be put to death.
 On 21 September 303, Ai sent Shang to attack Yong's general, Zhang Fang at Yiyang (宜陽, in modern Luoyang, Henan).
 However, on 8 October, Zhang Fang attacked and routed Shang with a hidden army, causing his soldiers to scatter.
 Ai attempted to negotiate peace with Sima Ying, but Ying demanded that he execute Huangfu Shang and his accomplices first, which he refused.

 While Sima Ai was besieged at Luoyang, Huangfu Zhong was also under siege by Sima Yong's forces at Jicheng (冀城; in present-day Gangu County, Gansu).
 Ai ordered Huangfu Shang to travel along the byroads to present Yong's generals with an edict from the emperor, so to convince them to disband and allow Zhong to attack Yong.
-Shang took the byroads and reached Xinping Commandery (新平郡; around present-day Bin County, Shaanxi), where he met his uncle.
-This uncle hated Shang, so he informed Sima Yong of his whereabouts, leading to his capture and execution.
+Shang took the byroads and reached Xinping Commandery (新平郡; around present-day Bin County, Shaanxi), where he met a son of his paternal cousin (a daughter of his father's brother).
+This relative hated Shang, so he informed Sima Yong of Shang's whereabouts, leading to Shang's capture and execution.